United States of America

 Politics

-The country is pretty split down the middle between democrats and republicans, so it might be best to avoid talking about it.
+The country is pretty split down the middle between Democrats and Republicans, so it might be best to avoid talking about it.
 Some people get emotional over it.
 There are also some touchy subjects in the country, such as abortion, Mexican immigration, and gun control.
 Probably best to avoid mentioning those also!

 Language